Oklahoma City skyline at dusk

 Police Misconduct

-Police shootings, beatings, and unlawful force prosecuted under 42 U.S.C. § 1983.
-We reconstruct scenes with laser scanning and trajectory analysis.
+Police shootings, beatings, and other uses of force that may require review under 42 U.S.C. § 1983.

 View case details